Share on your favorite

 Moisture - Water that seeps, gushes, overflows, or moistens something.

-Something Like A Cloud - Clouds can be used as a metaphor for something that is high, numerous, excellent, or distant.
+Cloud-like - A metaphor for something high, abundant, excellent, or distant.

 Endure - To be able to withstand or bear something.